Race Info

 Eden Prairie, MN 55344

-Race headquarters are at Central Park, on 15th Ave S, just south of Main Street.
-We are located underneath the shelter near the pavilion.
-Race-day registration and packet pick-up will open at 9:00 am at the Central Park Pavilion in Hopkins.
-Show up as early as possible, but please give yourself at least 30 minutes to get registered prior to the race.
+NEW FOR 2025 - Race day headquarters will be at the finish line.
+We will be located at the intersection of Main Street and 5th Ave in downtown Hopkins.
+S. Race-day registration and packet pick-up will open at 9:00 am.
+Show up as early as possible, but please give yourself at least 30 minutes to get registered prior to the race and to make your way to the appropriate start line.

 Proceeds from the event will benefit local youth running programs, including the Hopkins Cross-Country & Track teams and the Kids City XC League.
 The event is free for all youth ages 18 & under that pre-register.
 Discounted registration is available for all adults who register early.